mahnoor-rizwan/Online-Store/README.md

 # onlinestore
 This is a practice application.
-I took the UI design from https://dribbble.com/shots/8138861-Fashion-Online-App-Store and I tried to copy it.
+I took the UI design from [dribble] (https://dribbble.com/shots/8138861-Fashion-Online-App-Store) and I tried to copy it.

 I used Dart languaf=ge and flutter to implement this UI.
 I faced a problem while using ListView.
 When I scrolled there was a shadow at the end of screen that didn't match the theme of my UI.
 Then I figured out that you can control it by using the theme under the MaterialApp().